 Day 15: Thursday 12 March, Yala National Park

 - Yala National Park: Morning Jeep Safari (0600-0900hrs)

 - Yala National Park: Afternoon Jeep Safari (1500-1800hrs)

 Today we make make two excursions by jeep safari to explore Sri Lanka’s vast Yala/Ruhuna National Park.
-Yala / Ruhuna National Park covers almost 1,000 square kilometres of scrub jungle, open savanna, riverine woodland and a long coastline which curves around Sri Lanka’s south east coast.
+Yala / Ruhuna National Park covers almost 1000 square kilometres of scrub jungle, open savanna, riverine woodland and a long coastline which curves around Sri Lanka’s south east coast.
 Ruhuna is the best park in Sri Lanka for spotting mammals.
 Elephants get top billing.
-Other mammals include sloth bear, spotted deer, mouse deer, barking deer, sambur, grey langur, toque monkey, wild boar, and smaller species including the stripe-necked and ruddy mongoose and jackal.
+Other mammals include sloth bears, spotted deer, mouse deer, barking deer, samburs, grey langurs, toque monkeys, wild boar, and smaller species, including the stripe-necked and ruddy mongoose and jackals.
 Both marsh and estuarine crocodiles may be seen, and a day’s birding can record as many as 100 species, among them such rarities as red-faced malkoha, great thick-knee, sirkeer malkoha, blue-faced malkoha and painted stork.
-You may see elephant, wild pig, deer, monkeys and even the elusive pangolin drinking from the same pool, along with conspicuously colourful peacocks and jungle fowl.
+You may see elephants, wild pigs, deer, monkeys and even the elusive pangolin drinking from the same pool, along with conspicuously colourful peacocks and jungle fowl.
 (Overnight Cinnamon Wild, Yala) BLD

 Galle - 2 nights